smarticoai/public-api/docs/api/interfaces/TUICustomSection.md

 > `optional` **overview\_missions\_count?**: `number`

-Quantity of missions to be shown in overview
+Maximum number of missions shown in the Overview tab.

 ***